Firewall nftables settings (firewall.toml)

 By default forward

-Description The name of the chain for forward traffic.
+Description The name forward of the traffic chain.

 Examples